 If you click users, you will see the JSON file containing data for users.
 The user object looks like this:

-Importing Data in Power BI via REST API Calls
+Import Data from Websites via Power BI REST API Calls

 To import data into Power BI via REST API calls, open the Power BI Dashboard and click Get Data > Web: